Choline for plant-based diets. What is choline and where do you find it? Here’s why choline matters and best plant-based sources of choline.

 If you follow a vegetarian diet, eggs are another rich source, offering around 150 mg of choline each.

-If you aren’t sure what you’re meeting your choline needs through diet, it’s to supplement.
+If you aren’t sure whether you’re meeting your choline needs through diet, it’s easy to supplement.

 We recommend plant-based mamas-to-be and breastfeeding mamas supplement with around half of the RDA for choline – just to be safe.

-Choline supplements are NOT recommend for children, however.
+Choline supplements are not recommended for children, however.